 - Family members of the judges, the AAN Science Committee, or AAN staff are not eligible to apply

 All entries will be reviewed by a panel of physicians and scientists who are actively engaged in neuroscience research at academic institutions throughout the US.
 Four prize winners will be selected through two rounds of competition.

 - Research report

 - An e-signature from your parent/guardian, teacher, and mentor are required and will be needed to complete your application.
 Please make sure they are aware so the application can be processed on time.
 This will be done through this application.

 All project entries received by the deadline date will be judged by physician and scientist members of the American Academy of Neurology based on the following criteria:

-Creativity will be based on the originality of the problem solving approach, even if the specific problem being addressed is not a new or unusual one.
+- Creativity: Creativity will be based on the originality of the problem-solving approach, even if the specific problem being addressed is not a new or unusual one.

-The scope of the hypothesis and methodology is feasible.
+- Interpretation of Data: The scope of the hypothesis and methodology is feasible.
 The potential significance of the experiments is placed in the proper perspective.
-Potential pitfalls of the methodology or interpretation have been addressed.
+Potential pitfalls of the methodology or interpretation have been addressed

 - Research Report: The report is organized, well-written, and the accompanying figures and tables are clearly labeled and readable.

 - Finalists: Ten finalists will have the opportunity to have their project reviewed by two additional judges.
 The winners will be selected based on the judging criteria listed above.